qoperre/AI_VTuber/README.md

 # AI-Vtuber
-This code is designed to read chat messages from YouTube and then utilize Google's Gemini language model to generate responses.
+This code is designed to read chat messages from Discord and then utilize Google's Gemini language model to generate responses.
 The output from Gemini is then read out loud using a TTS (Text-to-Speech) engine provided by ElevenLabs.